thiviyanT/IntelliGraphs/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-IntelliGraphs is a library that generates a collection of datasets for benchmarking.
+IntelliGraphs is a Python package generates a collection of benchmark datasets.
 These datasets are intended to be used for benchmarking machine learning models under transductive settings.
 It can also be used as a testbed for developing new generative models.
 This library was designed to be extendable to create new synthetic datasets with custom First-Order Logical (FOL) rules.